ameyb/genai-chatbot/README.md

 #### LLM
 - **GPT** (via OpenAI API or local model)

-Inspired by the work done by https://github.com/Mercytopsy/pdf-rag-chatbot-streamlit
+Inspired by the work done done LangChain